 The Cthulhu Hack uses the old-school stats of games like Dungeons and Dragons without all the frilly bits and flare.
 Let me be very clear, this is not D&D in any real, recognizable way save for the generic character stats we have become accustomed to.
 In The Cthulhu Hack, the stats are called saves.

 Saves are used in place of any skill system.
 If a character needs to jump down from a ledge to a balcony, the player would make a DEX save by rolling a d20 and trying to get equal to or less than his/her DEX score.
 It’s that simple!
 Any other result is a failure and the GM gets to narrate the outcome.

 Without any sort of skill system, like those in many of today’s and yesterday’s RPGs, The Cthulhu Hack has implemented a few specific values or resources for a player to take advantage of during play.
 In this iteration of the “Hack” line of games, these are called Sanity, Smokes, and Flashlights.
 These are perishable resources in the game represented by usage die values.
 A usage die value simply represents anything that can be depleted.

 Sanity is as you might expect, a perishable resource every character has.
 Anytime the GM class for a sanity roll, the player will roll a d8 and any result aside from a 1 or 2 is a success.
 If a 1 or 2 is rolled it’s a failure and two things will happen.
 First, the effects of the failed sanity roll are determined either by rolling a sanity die (separate purchase) or d6 roll and consulting a sanity table in the book.
 Second, the sanity die value lowers to a d6.
 This represents a perishable resource.
-Subsequent failed Sanity rolls would further reduce the die value.
+All further subsequent failed Sanity rolls would further reduce the die value.